 If you’re interested in a technical career, you can tailor your course selection in many areas, including basic science, mathematics and applied disciplines.
 It is important that you be motivated to enter these areas and be willing to spend extra hours in study and laboratory work.
 Both day and evening classes are available in most courses, and both full-time and part-time students may enroll.

-Students taking courses in the Natural Sciences and Engineering Department go on to careers in many fields, such as Agriculture, Animal Science, Geography and Urban Planning, Geology, Engineering, Health Administration, Medicine, Molecular Genetics, Nursing, Chiropractic, Pharmacy, Physical Therapy, Physician Assistant, and Veterinary Medicine.
+Students taking courses in the Natural Sciences and Engineering Department go on to careers in many fields, such as Agriculture, Animal Science, Engineering, Health Administration, Medicine, Molecular Genetics, Nursing, Chiropractic, Pharmacy, Physical Therapy, Physician Assistant, and Veterinary Medicine.

 State-of-the-art laboratory facilities offer students hands-on learning opportunities in chemistry, engineering, and biology.
 East Campus science courses are taught in a new science building designed to meet the needs of current science laboratory teaching methods.
 The Quad Cities campus offers several specialized laboratory spaces and equipment including a grow room, a scanning electron microscope, chemical analysis instruments and molecular biology equipment.